Guidance on Covid-19

 Visiting the Hospice

 All visitors will be asked to take a weekly Lateral Flow Device COVID-19 Test (LFD), with help from our clinical team.
 For those individuals who complete a LFD as part of their usual practice, sharing a negative result obtained within 24 hours of the visit to the Hospice is accepted by the Hospice team as evidence and these people will not require an additional LFD test.
-All visitors will undergo mandatory temperature screening, rigorous hand washing and will be asked to wear personal protection equipment as directed.
+All visitors will be asked to wear face masks and personal protection equipment as directed, and wash and sanitise hands regularly.
 Please see this leaflet for further details.

 As per Government guidance, if you feel at all unwell and in particular have a new, continuous cough or high temperature, loss of taste or sense of smell, please DO NOT VISIT.
 Whilst we are grateful for the support of our local community we politely request that ALL non-essential visitors refrain from visiting the Hospice at this time.